 The Inverted Pyramid Method is just as applicable to lead generation marketing as it is in journalism.
 Basically, the inverted pyramid method is designed to create messaging that grabs visitors’ attention (the headline), then builds excitement (establish urgency) and closes with a call-to-action (optimized for conversion).

 Here are 11 strategies, processes and techniques you can use to upgrade your landing page.
 My goal here is for you to take your landing pages to the next level.
-Many of the insights below have the potential to significantly increase conversions, just ask the Falcon users that use Build to optimize their branded campaign pages.
+Many of the insights below have the potential to significantly increase conversions.

 1. Make sure you ask for one thing